Risk Factors Dashboard

 We maintain a cybersecurity risk management program designed to identify, assess, manage, mitigate, and respond to cybersecurity threats.
 The underlying controls of this program are based on recognized best practices and standards for cybersecurity and information technology, including those set forth in the National Institute of Standards and Technology ("NIST") Cybersecurity Framework.
 Among the key elements of our cybersecurity risk management program are the following:

-Security Awareness and Training - We use an IT security awareness program consisting of training on the fundamentals of information security protection.
+Security Awareness and Training—We use an IT security awareness program consisting of training on the fundamentals of information security protection.
+These training courses are required to be completed annually by all employees.
 These training courses are provided annually to all employees.

-Network Protection - Network protection, detection, and monitoring technologies have been deployed on all external and internal network connections to segment different sections of the business from each other to strengthen key protection capabilities.
+Network Protection—Network protection, detection, and monitoring technologies have been deployed on all external and internal network connections, in order to segment different sections of the business from each other, which strengthens key protection capabilities.

 We do not believe that any risks from cybersecurity threats, including any as a result of prior cybersecurity incidents we have experienced, have had a material adverse impact on our operations, business or financial condition.
 For more information regarding the risks we face from cybersecurity threats, see "Item 1A.
 Risk Factors."